eBay/tsv-utils/docs/ToolReference.md

 * `--f|fields n[,n...]` - Fields to use as the key.
 Default: 0 (entire line).
 * `--i|ignore-case` - Ignore case when comparing keys.
 * `--e|equiv` - Output equiv class IDs rather than uniq'ing entries.
 * `--equiv-header STR` - Use STR as the equiv-id field header.
-Applies when using '--header --equiv'.
+Applies when using `--header --equiv`.
 Default: 'equiv_id'.
 * `--equiv-start INT` - Use INT as the first equiv-id.
 Default: 1.
 * `--d|delimiter CHR` - Field delimiter.
 Default: TAB.
 (Single byte UTF-8 characters only.)